 - If you’re a foreigner selling books in the US, it helps prevent you from being double-taxed.

 Using Your Name or a Business Name

 Independent authors are often encouraged to create a business or publishing house name (your publisher imprint), however, you can obtain an EIN in your own name.
-If you have already filed for a Fictitious Business Name (FBN) to obtain a DBA (Doing Business As) in your county, you may use that, instead.
+If you have already decided on a publishing house/imprint name, and have applied for a Fictitious Business Name (FBN) and obtained DBA (Doing Business As) in your county, you may use the DBA, instead.

 A Note for Authors Living Outside of the USA